B.C. Break Times: Your Rights

 Lost Your Job?
 Human Rights Violated?

-If you are let go (with or without cause) or you believe that your human rights have been violated, contact the experienced employment law team at Samfiru Tumarkin LLP.
+If you’ve been let go (with cause or without cause) or your human rights have been violated, our B.C. employment lawyers can help.